MK99MA/SoMoE-19/README.md

 ### If you are using alternate skins make sure to edit /sm_soccermod/soccer_mod_skins.cfg AND /sm_soccermod/soccer_mod_downloads.cfg!!
 Follow the generated examples for the default values for your desired skins!.

 ## Credits:
-I incorporated work of the following plugins and only modified it in a way so it would fit into one plugin file.
+I incorporated parts of the following plugins and only modified it in a way so it would fit into one plugin file.
 Therefore almost all credit should go to:
   ● Original version by Marco Boogers - https://github.com/marcoboogers/soccermod
   ● Duckjump Script by Marco Boogers
   ● Allchat (aka DeadChat) by Frenzzy - https://forums.alliedmods.net/showthread.php?t=171734